dcsil/Achievo/product_research/use_cases.md

 The remaining CUJs will be included at a conceptual level to support storytelling and demonstrate the full product vision, but may not be fully implemented in this phase.

 ### 1. Task Notifications
-**Description**: The user can receive notifications for upcoming deadlines and tasks.
-Clicking on a notification will bring them to their task list, where they can update progress and earn rewards.
+**Description**: The user can receive notifications to keep on top of tasks and get mental health breaks.
+They will receive notifications to start taking breaks and also notifications to remind them to check on tasks.

 **JTBD**: Notifications & Keeping Track of Deadlines

 **User Path**:
-1. User navigates to the **Settings** tab.
+1. User creates a new task to workout during a certain time frame.
-2. User clicks **“Allow Notifications”** in settings.
-3. User begins receiving notifications for deadlines and break reminders.
+2. User begins receiving notifications for breaks and other activities like exercising.
-4. User clicks a notification → views tasks, updates progress, and earns rewards.
+3. User also gets hourly notifications to remind them of tasks.

 **UI/UX Mock-Up**: